aarushgoradia/riscv-pipelined-core/README.md

 ## Motivation & Design Choices

 - **From single-cycle to pipeline**
-  Having previously implemented a simple single-cycle (non-RISC-V) CPU, I wanted to deepen my understanding of modern microarchitectures by targeting the industry-standard RISC-V ISA and adding pipelining for higher throughput.
+  Having previously implemented a simple single-cycle (LC3 ISA) CPU, I wanted to deepen my understanding of modern microarchitectures by targeting the industry-standard RISC-V ISA and adding pipelining for higher throughput.

 - **Why RV32I & five stages**
   RV32I provides a clean, well-documented base ISA.
 A classic five-stage pipeline (IF → ID → EX → MEM → WB) balances simplicity with performance, letting us process one instruction per cycle once the pipeline is full.